mc0918/LaraVue/README.md

 I could spend the few hours allotted for this project centering a div and purposefully chose to limit how much time I spent tweaking the front end.
 I think this is apparent as you read down the checklist.
 As my available time dwindled, I focused on proving the functionality exists rather than making it look aesthetic.
 Unfortunately, this is why we see the raw text appear on screen when viewing favorite lists.

+## User Features
+Nice-to-have's like pruning and naming lists were not reached.
+Instead, I've used placeholders such as generating a unique name for lists when saving them.
+In lieu of feature complete, I have added placeholders where I can to show where in the UI these features would go.
+Modals and nested dropdowns would be next.